History of Our Agency

 3rd Executive Director & Office Relocated Twice

-The next year in early 1987, Nancy Carroll became the agency’s third Executive Director and has served the position for 12 years.
+The next year in early 1987, Nancy Carroll became the agency’s 3rd Executive Director and served for 12 years.

 During her first year, VACC had its office relocated from Fresno to Clovis and back.